datarefuge/workflow/docs/metadata.md

 ## QA step

-- In the Archivers app click on the `Bag URL` in the Bag section of your dataset.
+- In the Archivers app, scrall down to the `Describe` section.
-- The file should start downloading
+- The URL of the zipped bag is in field `Bag Url / Location`
+- Cut and past that URL into your browser and downloading it.
 - When it is downloaded, unzip it
 - Spot check some of the files (make sure they open and look normal, i.e., not garbled)
 - If the file fails QA: